iyerajesh/platform/README.md

 ## Goal

+The goal here is to demonstrate the CQRS pattern, using asynchronous event driven state transfer as the means of communication, between the services.
 The system is composed of two spring boot micro services, which are built using Domain driven design principles, each with their own MongoDB database.
 The micro services use a publish/subscribe model to communicate with each other, using Kafka based messaging.
 Each of these micro services expose a REST API, which becomes their interface to the channel applications.

 The first micro service is modelled around the `accounts` bounded context.